Twink

 Australian singer-songwriter Troye Sivan has been described in media, and by himself, as a twink.

+The twink pride flag has two Mars symbols entwined, representing gay men.

-Twink is gay slang for a man who is usually in his late teens to twenties whose traits may include a slim to average physique, a youthful appearance, and little or no body hair.
+Twink is gay slang for a male who is usually in his late teens to twenties whose other traits may include a slim physique, a youthful appearance, and little or no body hair.
 The age range for twinks is generally considered to be from around 18 to 25 years old.
 Twink is used both as a neutral descriptor, which can be compared with bear, and as a pejorative.

 Etymology

 The exact origins of the term twink are disputed.
 It may be derived from an older British gay slang term twank, which means: "The quarry of a homosexual prostitute (male); a man willing and ready to become any dominant man's 'partner'.

 Another possible origin of the term may be a derivation from the American snack cake Twinkie, commonly regarded as the quintessential junk food.
 The food is described as "little nutritional value, sweet to the taste, and creme-filled"; by comparison, the young men are described as "short, and blond, and full of creme", with creme being a euphemism for semen.

 A backronym has been constructed for twink, according to which it stands for "'teenaged, white, into no kink", although these specified traits are not universally accepted as either necessary or sufficient to classify an individual as a "twink".
 The gay slang term chicken is considered a British equivalent to twink.